 Individual long-term care insurance

-Individual long-term care insurance is a private insurance plan that offers a pool of benefits you can purchase to help cover custodial care costs.
+Individual long-term care insurance is a private insurance plan that offers a pool of benefits you can purchase to help cover long-term care costs.

 How individual LTC insurance works